 The large majority of residential broadband customers in the UK that use Virgin Media or BT Openreach have what’s called a “Fibre to the Cabinet (FTTC)" style connection.
 This means the fibre only goes as far as the green cabinets on the pavement (or under the street in the case of Virgin Media), and then the last leg between there and your house uses either twisted-pair cable (in the case of BT Openreach) or coaxial cable (in the case of Virgin Media).

 At the time of writing, the maximum download speed offered by BT Openreach “fibre” (to the cabinet) is around 60-70Mbps, and the maximum download speed offered by Virgin Media “fibre” (to the street) is around 350Mbps.
 Uploads are much slower - to keep download speeds high, both providers cap upload speeds at somewhere around 20Mbps-50Mbps depending on your package (see here to find out why).
+But neither fibre to the cabinet or fibre to the street are ideal.

 There are a handful of companies in the UK that offer “Fibre to the Home (FTTH)" connections (also referred to as “full-fibre”) for residential customers (for example, Hyperoptic ).
 These providers use fibre optic cables throughout their network, as well as using them all the way into your house.
 As a result, you are able to get simultaneous (also known as symmetric) download and upload speeds of 1000Mbps.